LumaDevelopment/DinoGameASM/README.md

 # DinoGameASM
 `chrome://dino`, remade in Assembly

-Original source code, iamges, and sounds can be found [here](https://source.chromium.org/chromium/chromium/src/+/main:components/neterror/).
+Original source code, images, and sounds can be found [here](https://source.chromium.org/chromium/chromium/src/+/main:components/neterror/).

 Graphics are stored in three series of arrays: